Nessvah/ICARUS/src/utils/validation/README.md

 - email: Validates email addresses.
 - password: Ensures passwords meet complexity requirements.
 - username: Validates usernames for alpha-numeric characters and length constraints.
-- address: Checks if an address object contains required fields with appropriate formats.
+- zipCode: Checks if an zipCode contains required format.
 - phoneNumber: Validates phone number formats.
 - URL: Ensures URLs follow http or https schemes.
 - Date: Validates date strings against the ISO 8601 format.
 - Number: Checks for numeric input.
+- Float: Validates that the input is a number.
+It does not differentiate between integers and float numbers.
+- Integers: validates that the input is an integer.
+This means the number must not have a fractional component.
 - String: Validates string inputs.

-- Each method returns a validation result, which can be either a success or an error message detailing why the validation failed.
+Each method returns a validation result, which can be either a success or an error message detailing why the validation failed.

 ## "validation.js" file